sowmyamohan13/Getting-and-Cleaning-Data-Project/codebook.md

 **Step 5: Create tidy data set with average of each variable, by activity, by subject** The final data final_dataset (180 rows, 88 columns) is created by sumarizing tidy_dataset by taking the average of each variable for each activity and each subject, after grouped by subject and activity.

-Export final_dataset into FinalData.csv file.
+Export final_dataset into FinalData.txt file.